Turning a low-conversion eCommerce platform into a revenue-driving retail channel

 PRIMARY RESEARCH

-Turning questions into thoughtful design ideas
+Turning research into actionable design

 EXISTING PLATFORM